soroushchehresa/axios-react/README.md

 )
 ```

-You can pass `skip` prop to `Request` component for stop sending request on mounting.
+You can pass `skip` prop to `Request` component for disable sending request on mounting and you can fetch data every time with `refetch` method.

 ## Request Config: